siangernlow/addressbook-level3/docs/DeveloperGuide.md

     Use case ends.

-**UC08 - Add a visit**
+**UC04 - Add a visit**

 **MSS**

-1. User enters the details to add a visit to the visits list.
+1. User chooses to add a visit.
+2. System requests for details of the visit.
+3. User enters the required details.
-2. System adds the new visit.
+4. System adds the new visit.
-3. System displays the updated visits list.
+5. System displays the updated visits list.

     Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 System detects error in the entered data.
-    * 2a1.
+    * 3a1.
 System prompts user for correct data.
-    * 2a2.
+    * 3a2.
 User enters new data.
-    Steps 2a1-2a2 are repeated until the data entered are correct.
+    Steps 3a1-3a2 are repeated until the data entered are correct.
-    Use case resumes at step 3.
+    Use case resumes at step 4.

     Use case ends.

-**UC09 - Delete a visit**
+**UC05 - Delete visits**

 **MSS**

-1. User enters the details to remove a certain visit from the visits list.
+1. User chooses to clear all the visits up to and before a date.
+2. System requests for details of the targeted date.
+3. User enters the required information.
-2. System deletes the visit based on the information entered.
+4. System deletes the visits based on the information entered.
-3. System displays the updated visits list.
+5. System displays the updated visits list.

    Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 System detects error in the entered data.
-    * 2a1.
+    * 3a1.
 System prompts user for correct data.
-    * 2a2.
+    * 3a2.
 User enters new data.
-    Steps 2a1-2a2 are repeated until the data entered are correct.
+    Steps 3a1-3a2 are repeated until the data entered are correct.
-    Use case resumes at step 3.
+    Use case resumes at step 4.

     Use case ends.

-**UC10 - Delete visits by date**

-**MSS**

-1. User enters the details to clear all the visits up to and before a date.
-2. System deletes the visits based on the information entered.
-3. System displays the updated visits list.

-   Use case ends.

-**Extensions**

-* 2a.
-System detects error in the entered data.
-    * 2a1.
-System prompts user for correct data.
-    * 2a2.
-User enters new data.
-    Steps 2a1-2a2 are repeated until the data entered are correct.
-    Use case resumes at step 3.

-    Use case ends.

-**UC11 - Update infection status**
+**UC06 - Update infection status**

 **MSS**